-At the south-end of Virgin Gorda, a collection of granite boulders have formed a collection of sheltered sea pools on the edge of the beach.
-This geological wonder is an absolute must visit for anyone travelling to the British Virgin Islands, it a playground for children and adults alike.
+At the south end of Virgin Gorda, a collection of granite boulders has formed a collection of sheltered sea pools on the beach’s edge.
+This geological wonder is an absolute must-visit for anyone travelling to the British Virgin Islands; it a playground for children and adults alike.

-There is a dinghy mooring area in Devil’s Bay to stop the beach becoming over crowded with boats and to protect the reef from anchor damage.
+There is a dinghy mooring area in Devil’s Bay to stop the beach from becoming overcrowded with boats and protect the reef from anchor damage.
 Devil’s Bay is also a good place to visit while you are there and can be reached from The Baths by a series of ladders than scale the boulders.
 Our top tip is to arrive early as it can become crowded between 10 am and 2 pm!

 The wreck of the Rhone